elliotcm/sizeable/README.md

 It acts as a utility application to handle the resizing of large image assets from S3 on the fly.

-Because Heroku employs industrial strength caching, does not charge for bandwidth from Heroku to the world and does not charge to talk to S3, this is a very low-cost, low-complexity and high-speed solution to asset resizing.
+Because Heroku employs industrial strength caching, does not charge for bandwidth from Heroku to the world and does not charge to talk to S3, this is a very low-cost, low-complexity and high-speed solution for asset resizing.

 Usage
 -----